 Research and learn.
 In every story, no matter how fantastic and imaginary, there is some "real" stuff that you can research and learn more about, bringing a sense of reality and depth to your story.
 So, take some time to do some research relevant to your story.
 That might be research into the geography of the setting, the historical period, cultural traditions, some physical object that appears in the story, etc. etc. Wikipedia is a treasure trove of background information that you can research and use in your story and/or in your author's note.
-If you are not sure what kind of research you could do for a given story, send me a note; I'll be glad to suggest some questions to investigate.
-This is a great challenge to do every week because it works for any story.

 Re-read your source story.
 Now that you have written your own version of the story, go back and read the original; try reading it out loud to really focus your attention.
 You might find new details from the original that you can now use in your own story.
 Likewise, you might realize there is important information about the original story that you should include in your author's note because your version has gone in a different direction.
-You will probably have a very different perspective on your source story when you read it again now that you have written your own version!

 Author's note.
 The author's note is really important!
 If your story is really different from the original (new characters, plot twists, change in setting), then you need to provide an accurate summary of the original story in your note.
 Don't summarize your story; instead, focus your attention on the source story you used so that your note will give your readers everything they need to know about your source.
 You will find lots of tips for working on your author's note here: Writing the Author's Note.